zchee/neovim-wiki/GSoC-2017-Ideas.md

 [initial discussion](https://github.com/neovim/neovim/issues/4982)
 continued [here](https://github.com/neovim/neovim/issues/5522)

-The idea is basically to provide support for the Microsoft LSP.
+The idea is to provide support for the [Microsoft LSP](https://github.com/Microsoft/language-server-protocol).
 This is a two fold project.

 - The first is creating the ability to effectively send the correct messages at the correct time in the correct format to a language server.
   - For example, the user would like to request a completion, and the message is created and sent.